Oscar Brown: Music

 Brown's father intended for him to follow in his footsteps and become a practicing lawyer.
-While he did help his father at his practice, he ventured off into other careers such as advertising and served in the US Army in the mid-1950s.
+While Brown did help his father at his practice, he ventured off into other careers such as advertising and served in the US Army in the mid-1950s.
 He also wrote songs.

 In the early 1950s, Brown was hired as a copy-writer by a small Chicago advertising company on Rush Street, Gershuny and Associates, owned by Sam Gershuny and Sheldon Sosna.
 At that time, Rush Street was totally segregated, and Sam and Shelly took him to Adolf's, an upscale Italian restaurant.
-As soon as they walked in, the owner sent a busboy to inform that the boss “did not want to serve Negroes in his restaurant.”
+As soon as they walked in, the owner sent a busboy to inform that the boss "did not want to serve Negroes in his restaurant".
 However, they refused to leave until he finally decided to serve them.
 They repeated this activity in many restaurants on Rush Street.
 A fraternity brother of Gershuny and Sosna owned a string of hotels and approached them about advertising his hotels, by sponsoring two hours of the news in the morning on a black radio station.
 They decided to make Oscar Brown Jr. the disc jockey for the segment, from 5:30 to 7:30 in the morning.
 Unfortunately, they discovered Oscar not arriving on time.
 Also, Brown would make politically controversial comments about the on-going Korean War.
 As a result, he was released from the job.

 When Mahalia Jackson recorded one of his songs, "Brown Baby", he began to focus on a career as a songwriter.
-His first major contribution to a recorded work was a collaboration with Max Roach, We Insist!, which was an early record celebrating the black freedom movement in the United States.
+His first major contribution to a recorded work was a collaboration with Max Roach, We Insist!
+(1960), which was an early record celebrating the black freedom movement in the United States.
 Columbia Records signed Brown as a solo artist, who was by now in his mid-thirties and married with five children.